spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/cluster-management/create-cluster.md

    | Tags         | Key-value pairs to provide metadata about your cluster. |

-5. If you built a cluster definition into your Edge installer ISO, you can either choose to use the embedded config or import a cluster configuration file.
-The embedded config uses a configuration you defined during the creation of the ISO image you used to install Palette Edge on your Edge host.
+5. If you built a cluster definition into your Edge installer ISO, you can either choose to use the embedded config or import a cluster definition file.
+The embedded config uses a cluster definition you included during the creation of the ISO image you used to install Palette Edge on your Edge host.
+Ensure that any cluster definition you use contains the pack **Harbor Edge-Native Config**.
+This pack is required for all disconnected Edge clusters.

    To learn more about how to export a cluster configuration and import it during this step, refer to [Export Cluster Definition](./export-cluster-definition.md).